eugeun/jenkins/README.md

 # Setup Actions
 ## Prepare Persistent Jenkins Home
-If we like to save Jenkins settings between docker recreation we need to setup some volume container.
+If you like to save Jenkins settings between docker recreation we need to setup some volume container.
 In this case we would not have any issues related to simply mapping to the underlying Windows file system
 ```
 # Start from root of the project
 cd jenkins-home/